Mayor Robert J. Lovero

 Robert is currently the vice president of local firm Realty of Chicago.
 He helped craft a vision for the company that not only focused on success, but on giving back to the community.
 The firm recently held their fourth annual back-to-school supply giveaway, helping thousands of students over the years.
 In addition, a recent food giveaway helped families impacted by the COVID-19 pandemic, and thousands of dollars in scholarships have been awarded to undocumented local students, our Dreamers.

 As a young father, nothing is more important to Robert than the future of our city, so he volunteers with violence prevention youth organizations and has coached his son's tee ball team at the Berwyn Park District.

-Candidate for 1st Ward Alderman
+1st Ward Alderman